VaradK62442/algmatch/README.md

 # Further details

 - All algorithms check for blocking pairs and return a stable matching if no blocking pair is found, and None otherwise
-- Most algorithms implemented have verification testing
+- All algorithms implemented (barring SPA-P) have verification testing
   - Tested by producing random instances
   - File to brute force all stable matchings
   - Check algorithm is generating correct stable matchings